foulkelore/Reddit-Scraper/README.md

-# ZedEditor Reddit Scraper
+# Reddit Scraper

-A Python tool to scrape posts from the r/ZedEditor subreddit on Reddit.
+A Python tool to scrape posts from the a list of subreddits on Reddit.

 ## Features

-- Scrape posts from r/ZedEditor subreddit
+- Scrape posts from a list of subreddits
 - Support for different sorting methods (hot, new, rising, top)
 - Configurable post limit
 - JSON output with post details